 ABOUT

 TRASH MAG was established in 2016 as a passion project and adopted by Sara Ghassemzadeh and Bergen Flom in 2017.
-Based in Los Angeles, TRASH MAG’s platform has grown significantly and turned into something much bigger than the two friends could’ve ever imagined.
+Currently based in Los Angeles, Boston, and everywhere online, TRASH MAG’s platform has grown significantly and turned into something much bigger than the two friends could’ve ever imagined.
 Through all of life’s transitions, only one thing has stayed the same: TRASH MAG.
 In an urge to make space for people to question and process topics surrounding power, privilege, self-identity and representation, the two have produced many print issues featuring submissions from around the world.
 To get folks to exist in community with each other, the two also design music and gallery events in cities around the United States.

 OUR VALUES.